The Iglu Guide | Blog

 Five tips for settling into student life

 Is this your first semester at university?
 Are you feeling a little daunted?
 You’re definitely not alone, because there’s a whole heap of things to think about.
-Here’s 5 easy tips to help you make the most of your new student life!
+Here’s 5 easy tips to help with settling into student life!

 Tip 1: Head to O-Week